 John was the recipient of a Cambridge Commonwealth Trust scholarship to undertake the Cambridge LL.M.
 (2008), wrote the highest-ranking thesis of his year at Cambridge (2009), and won the Lucy Firth Prize (valued at $1000) for best publication in philosophy at Sydney University (2010).
 He has published numerous articles, canvassing law, political economy, philosophy, and cognitive science, and three books, of which the two most recent will be released in 2020 (The Adaptable Mind, with Oxford University Press; and A Citizen's Guide to Artificial Intelligence, with MIT Press).
 His published work appears in such journals as Philosophy of Science, Synthese, and Philosophical Psychology.

 • 2020.
 The adaptable mind: What neuroplasticity and neural reuse tell us about language and cognition.
-New York: Oxford University Press (in press).
+New York: Oxford University Press.

 • 2020.
 Artificial intelligence and machine learning: Technical considerations (as lead author, with Weller, A.).
 In: The law of artificial intelligence, ed.
 M. Hervey & M. Lavy.
-London: Thomson Reuters/Sweet & Maxwell (in press).
+London: Thomson Reuters/Sweet & Maxwell.

 • 2019.
 Neural redundancy and its relation to neural reuse.
 Philosophy of Science 86(5): 1191-1201.

 • 2019.
 Algorithmic decision-making and the control problem (as lead author, with: Knott, A., Maclaurin, J. & Gavaghan, C.).
 Minds and Machines 29(4):555-578. (https://doi.org/10.1007/s11023-019-09513-7).